projectcapsule/capsule/docs/content/guides/flux2-capsule.md

 ### Flux and multi-tenancy

-Flux v2 released a [set of features](https://fluxcd.io/blog/2022/05/may-2022-security-announcement/#whats-next-for-flux) that further increasesed security for multi-tenancy scenarios.
+Flux v2 released a [set of features](https://fluxcd.io/blog/2022/05/may-2022-security-announcement/#whats-next-for-flux) that further increased security for multi-tenancy scenarios.

 These features enable you to:
 - disable cross-Namespace reference of Source CRs from Reconciliation CRs and Notification CRs.
 This way, especially for tenants, they can't access resources outside their space.
 This can be achieved with `--no-cross-namespace-refs=true` option of kustomize, helm, notification, image-reflector, image-automation controllers.
 - set a default `ServiceAccount` impersonation for Reconciliation CRs.
 This is supposed to be an unprivileged SA that reconciles just the tenant's desired state.
-This will be enforced when is not otherwise specified explicitely in Reconciliation CR spec.
+This will be enforced when is not otherwise specified explicitly in Reconciliation CR spec.
 This can be enforced with the `--default-service-account=<name>` option of helm and kustomize controllers.

   > For this responsibility we identify a Tenant GitOps Reconciler identity, which is a ServiceAccount and it's also the tenant owner (more on tenants and owners later on, with Capsule).

 - disallow remote bases for Kustomizations.
-Actually, this is not stryctly required, but it decreases the risk of referencing Kustomizations which aren't part of the controlled GitOps pipelines.
+Actually, this is not strictly required, but it decreases the risk of referencing Kustomizations which aren't part of the controlled GitOps pipelines.
 In a multi-tenant scenario this is important too.
 They can be disabled with `--no-remote-bases=true` option of the kustomize controller.

-Where required, to ensure privileged Reconciliation resources have the needed privileges to be reconciled, we can explicitely set a privileged `ServiceAccount`s.
+Where required, to ensure privileged Reconciliation resources have the needed privileges to be reconciled, we can explicitly set a privileged `ServiceAccount`s.

 In any case, is required that the `ServiceAccount` is in the same `Namespace` of the `Kustomization`, so unprivileged spaces should not have privileged `ServiceAccount`s available.